Zilliqa/dev-portal-old/docs/exchange-getting-started.md

 IP address with minimally two open ports (inbound and outbound) at which it can be reached.

+> Note: Starting Zilliqa version 6.3.0, exchanges may also choose to operate seed nodes through public key whitelisting.
+Please contact us for more information on setting up a seed node with this scheme.

 <!--
 Additionally, as seed node providers will receive rewards, we require all exchanges and individuals who wish to set up seed nodes to go through a KYC